Southwest Corridor Plan:

 12. How long would it take to get to downtown Portland from Tigard?

 A trip from downtown Tigard to Portland State University would take less than 25 minutes, and the travel time to Pioneer Square about 30 minutes.

 There are two operating options to be studied.
 “Direct service” would use a single line between downtown Portland and Bridgeport Village with a downtown Tigard station in between.
-“Branch service” would feature two lines that travel together from Portland to the Tigard Triangle, where they would split, with one line ending in downtown Tigard and the other line ending at Bridgeport Village.
 By year 2035, 10 years after opening, a downtown Tigard station would see a train every six and a half minutes in each direction in peak periods and every 15 minutes in the off-peak with direct service.
-With branch service, the station would see a train every 15 minutes in each direction all day.
 See project maps: Light Rail Transit Corridor, Route Options: Triangle and Downtown Tigard

 WES operates on right-of-way owned by Portland & Western Railroad (PWRR) and shares its tracks.
 By agreement, WES operates only in peak periods and PWRR uses the tracks to move freight at other times.
 By federal law, light rail could not operate at the same time as freight, even if PWRR was supportive.
 As a result, converting WES to all-day light rail would require construction of separate tracks, which would require a lot of new right-of-way acquisition.

 15. Why won’t the train go to Washington Square?